kristoff-it/zig-okredis/CLIENT.md

 ```

 ## Pub/Sub
 Pub/Sub is not implemented yet.
-I'm currently waiting to see how the networking
-part of the Zig standard library will evolve, aswell as Zig's support for
-evented I/O.

-Lastly, I'm still trying to figure out how the API should look like in order to
+I'm still trying to figure out how the API should look like in order to
 provide an allocation-free interface also for Pub/Sub.

 In case I can't make progress in the near future, I'll add some low-level